About the Office

 Dr. Diana E. Ramos is a well-recognized public health leader dedicated to improving health care quality and equity.
 She recently served as the Assistant Deputy Director of Chronic Disease Prevention for the California Department of Public Health.
 Past roles include the Director for Reproductive Health in the Los Angeles County Department of Public Health and adjunct Associate Professor at the Keck University of Southern California School of Medicine.

-Dr. Ramos currently serves as chair for the American College of Obstetricians and Gynecologist, California & Ecuador (IX) District, secretary for the executive board of the National Hispanic Medical Association, and is co-chair for the Women’s Preventive Service Initiative implementation committee.
+Dr. Ramos is the Immediate Past Chair for the American College of Obstetricians and Gynecologist, California & Ecuador (IX) District, secretary for the executive board of the National Hispanic Medical Association, and is co-chair for the Women’s Preventive Service Initiative implementation committee.

 She serves on many national and international women’s health improvement and equity committees.
 Her areas of expertise include health disparities, social determinants of health, preconception/interconception health, preterm birth, contraception and quality improvement in health.
 The Orange County Medical Association recently named Dr. Ramos the 2023 Physician of the Year.
 Dr. Ramos has written and contributed numerous articles to the obstetrics and gynecology and public health literature and has lectured in Spanish and English, locally, nationally and internationally.